What is contingency planning? How emergency preparedness can save your business

 As much as a workplace emergency action plan is about strategizing on scales large and small, the depth and efficacy of any contingency plan is, at its core, a reflection of the company’s values.
 Sure, every company Website has roughly the same set of ideals expressing a customer-first mindset and placing employee health and safety above all else.
 But actions speak much louder than copy-pasted words.

 That’s where contingency planning aligns with business objectives.
-HR professionals must consider both business-specific scenarios as well as macroeconomic factors that impact everyone in the organisation, and then approach these in light of the different types of emergencies and priorities that can arise.
+HR professionals must consider both business-specific scenarios as well as macroeconomic factors that impact everyone in the organization, and then approach these in light of the different types of emergencies and priorities that can arise.
 A company’s most valuable asset is its employees, and taking care of them is a moral and legal obligation.
 If the CEO and CHRO agree that workers’ health and safety are of paramount importance in good and challenging times alike, customer satisfaction and financial success are sure to follow – even in the thick of a crisis that threatens to upend every aspect of the business.

 Contingency planning strategies must be comprehensive in nature and take into account a wide array of responsive actions that, even under normal circumstances, would be challenging to implement all at once.
 But that’s also why emergency preparedness and contingency planning are so important – response time is of the essence in any crisis.
 The right plan won’t matter if it comes too late.

-Given what the world has experienced in 2020 and how many organisations and entire industries have been impacted, HR professionals should be asking themselves now: how can we be prepared in the best possible manner for tomorrow, next month, and next year alike?
+Given what the world has experienced in 2020 and how many organizations and entire industries have been impacted, HR professionals should be asking themselves now: how can we be prepared in the best possible manner for tomorrow, next month, and next year alike?

 More in this series